 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-Vietnam is one of the most gay-friendly countries in Southeast Asia.
-While the country is welcoming towards LGBTQ tourists, Vietnamese society remains traditional and conservative towards homosexuality.
-Most gay locals live in the closet and while it's changing, many are still expected to get married (to an opposite-sex partner) and produce children.
+Vietnam is one of the most queer-friendly countries in Southeast Asia.
+While the country is welcoming towards LGBTQ+ tourists, Vietnamese society remains traditional and conservative towards homosexuality.
+Most queer locals live in the closet and while it's changing, many are still expected to get married (to an opposite-sex partner) and produce children.

 In terms of rights, Vietnam does not offer marriage equality; however, by Asian standards, it's quite progressive.
-It's never had anti-gay laws.
-In January 2015, the Law on Marriage and Family came into effect outlawing the ban on gay weddings.
+It's never had anti-LGBTQ+ laws.
+In January 2015, the Law on Marriage and Family came into effect outlawing the ban on same-sex weddings.
 It's very open to gay travelers.
-The country held its first pride parade on August 5, 2012, in Hanoi and Viet Pride has been going strong ever since.
+The country held its first pride parade on 5 August 2012, in Hanoi and Viet Pride has been going strong ever since.

-Vietnam is a big country with many attractions all over.
-Most LGBTQ life in centered Ho Chi Minh City (formerly Saigon) in the south and Hanoi in the north.
+Vietnam is a big country with many attractions.
+Most LGBTQ+ life in centered Ho Chi Minh City (formerly Saigon) in the south and Hanoi in the north.
 Both have a few small local bars and saunas.
-Visitors can go to them, but shouldn't always expect a warm welcome.
-In the big cities, locals have seen many LGBTQ people, and there is also a Ladyboy culture similar to Thailand.
-However, in smaller towns and villages, locals may not have been exposed to LGBTQ people so you may be subject to side glances.
+Visitors can go to them but shouldn't always expect a warm welcome.
+In the big cities, locals have seen many LGBTQ+ people, and there is also a Ladyboy culture like Thailand.
+However, in smaller towns and villages, locals may not have been exposed to LGBTQ+ people so you may be subject to side glances.
 There shouldn't be any inherent hostility, just curiosity.

 If you request a single bed your wishes will be respected.
-Your tour guides will most certainly have seen many other gay visitors; the guide may even be gay.
-Many of the gay tour operators included below hire qualified gay guides when possible.
-They vet all their guides to ensure they are comfortable with LGBTQ guests.
+Your tour guides will most certainly have seen many other queer visitors; the guide may even be in the community.
+Many of the tour operators included below hire qualified queer guides when possible.
+They vet all their guides to ensure they are comfortable with LGBTQ+ guests.

 The only caveats about traveling in southeast Asia is to respect the local norms and customs.
 Open displays of affection (whether same-sex or opposite-sex) are very uncommon.
 When entering temples and other important sites, you will be expected to dress appropriately.

-Since Vietnam is not an overly gay-friendly country and tourism infrastructure is not necessarily as easy to navigate as in many developed nations, you might prefer to travel with a group, especially if you want to ensure the presence of fellow friendly LGBTQ travelers.
+Since Vietnam is not an overly LGBTQ+-friendly country and tourism infrastructure is not necessarily as easy to navigate as in many developed nations, you might prefer to travel with a group, especially if you want to ensure the presence of fellow friendly LGBTQ+ travelers.